-For the purposes of this Policy and procedures a child, young person, pupil or pupil is referred to as a 'child' or a 'pupil' and they are normally under 18 years of age.
-Wherever the term 'parent' is used this includes birth parents and other adults who are in a parenting role, for example step -parents, foster guardians and adoptive parents.
-Staff refers to all those working for or on behalf of the school, full time or part time, temporary or permanent, in either a paid or voluntary capacity.
+For the purposes of this policy and procedures a child, young person, pupil, or student is referred to as a 'child' or a 'pupil' and they are normally under 18 years of age.
+Wherever the term 'parent/guardians' is used this includes birth parents and other adults who are in a parenting role, for example stepparents, foster carers, and adoptive parents.
+Staff refers to all those working for or on behalf of the school, full time, or part time, temporary or permanent, in either a paid or voluntary capacity.